typelevel/skunk/modules/docs/src/main/paradox/tutorial/Query.md

 @@snip [Query.scala](/modules/docs/src/main/scala/tutorial/Query.scala) { #query-e }

 Observe that we have interpolated an Encoder called `varchar`.
 This means that Postgres will expect an argument of type `varchar`, which will have Scala type `String`.
-The relationships between Postgres types and Scala types is summarized in the reference section @ref:[Schema Types](../reference/SchemaTypes.md).
+The relationship between Postgres types and Scala types is summarized in the reference section @ref:[Schema Types](../reference/SchemaTypes.md).

 @@@ note { title=Definition }
 An *extended query* is a query with parameters, or a simple query that is executed via the extended query protocol.